-Dr. Atorod Azizinamini, P.E.
+Dr. Atorod Azizinamini, PhD, P.E.

-Director, Florida International University
+Director, ABC-UTC, Florida International University

 Dr. Azizinamini was a Distinguished College of Engineering Professor and Director of National Bridge Research Organization at the University of Nebraska-Lincoln, before joining FIU in January of 2011.
 He has published more than 200 technical publications related to structures and bridge engineering.
 Additionally, has produced more than 50 graduate students at the M.S. and Ph.D. levels.
-He has received a number of awards and honors, including the 2011 AISC Special Achievement Award.
-He has taught more than 40 short courses on the design and construction of super- and sub-structures to practicing bridge professionals.
+He has also taught more than 40 short courses on the design and construction of super- and sub-structures to practicing bridge professionals.

-Co-Director, Florida International University
+Co-Director and Director of Research, Florida International University

-Mary Lou Ralls, P.E.
+Mary Lou Ralls Newman, P.E.

-Director of Technology Transfer, Florida International University
+ABC-UTC Director of Technology Transfer

-Ms. Ralls is principal of Ralls Newman, LLC, a structural engineering consulting firm in Austin, Texas.
-Ralls joined the Texas Department of Transportation (TxDOT) in 1984.
+Ms. Ralls Newman is principal of Ralls Newman, LLC, a structural engineering consulting firm in Austin, Texas.
+She joined the Texas Department of Transportation (TxDOT) in 1984.
 In 1999 she became the State Bridge Engineer and Director of the Bridge Division.
 Under her direction, the division oversaw and provided assistance in program and project development; structural and geotechnical design; standards and plan development; plans, specifications, and estimates review; safety inspection including in-house fracture critical and underwater inspections; and bridge construction and maintenance support to the 25 districts for the 50,000 on-system and off-system bridges in the state.
 Following her 20-year career at TxDOT, Ralls Newman began her consulting career with focus on accelerated bridge construction.
 She has been the ABC-UTC Director of Technology Transfer since the ABC-UTC was created in 2013.
 She is active in the Transportation Research Board and other professional organizations and has authored a number of publications on innovative bridge technologies.
 Ralls Newman holds an MS in Engineering, Structures, and a BS in Civil Engineering with Highest Honors from the University of Texas at Austin.
 She is a registered Professional Engineer in Texas.

 Dr. Terry J. Wipf, P.E.